-DRESS
+DRESS CODE

 The Beverly Cleary staff and community value personal choice and individuality.
 We understand that dress is an expression of one's self.
-We also understand that age, place and appropriate dress play a significant role in the classroom environment.
+We also understand that age, place, and appropriate dress play a significant role in the classroom environment.
 Please review the dress code policy below.
-The Beverly Cleary School set of guidelines strives to define in print the appropriate dress for school.
+The Beverly Cleary School guidelines strives to define in print the appropriate dress for school.
 We acknowledge that we cannot always define every situation.
-If a student comes to school dressed inappropriately, s/he will be given something appropriate to wear over his /her clothing or will be asked to call home to have something brought in to school.
+If a student comes to school dressed inappropriately, they will be given something appropriate to wear over their clothing or will be asked to call home to have something brought in to school.
 If you have any questions, comments, or concerns please contact the school.

-The District Dress Code policy applies to all schools in Portland Public Schools grades PK-12, with the exception of schools with a Uniform Dress Code policy.
+The District Dress Code Policy applies to all schools in Portland Public Schools grades PK-12, except for schools with a Uniform Dress Code policy.